-- Effective and efficient management, including: - o collecting and analyzing information - o making decisions and managing time - o supervising student discipline and managing behavior - Recognizing early warning indicators that a student may be at risk of dropping out of school; - Integrating technology into campus curriculum and instruction; and - Educating diverse student populations, including:

-- students with disabilities, including mental health disorders - o students who are educationally disadvantaged - o students of limited English proficiency - o students at risk of dropping out of school

-As training relates to gifted and talented students, the Texas Legislature and TEA require, as captured in the Texas Administrative Code Chapter 89, teachers who provide instruction and services that are a part of a district's defined G/T services to receive a minimum of 30 clock hours of professional development prior to their assignment to provide G/T services and instruction.
-This 30-hour training must include nature and needs of G/T students, identification and assessment of G/T students' needs, and curriculum and instruction for G/T students.
-Teachers must also receive a minimum of six hours annually of professional development.

-Administrators and counselors who have authority for service decisions for G/T students are required to receive six hours of professional development that includes nature and needs of G/T students and service options for G/T students.
-Any campus or district-level administrator (including the superintendent) or counselor who has authority to make scheduling, hiring, or program decisions should also have the six hours of training.

-5. Data and Consultation (ESEA section 2101(d)(2)(K)): Describe how the State will use data and ongoing consultation as described in ESEA section 2102(d)(3) to continually update and improve the activities supported under Title II, Part A.

-The state will annually support the creation of LEA equity plans, working with the state's 20 regional education service centers to facilitate the LEA process for continuous improvement in equitable access and use the results from LEA equity plans to determine the most pursued equity improvement strategies by LEAs so that Title II, Part A state activity funds may be used to support the implementation of those strategies.
-The feedback generated from equity plans, including what strategies district and charter schools would like to pursue in their efforts in improve instruction, leadership, and equitable access, will be collected and responded to annually, as TEA will use that feedback to determine potential uses of Title II, Part A funds and shape future projects in concert with districts.
-For example, TEA has launched two new initiatives to meet the specific needs of educators based on feedback collected during the equity planning process and the rollout of new state appraisal systems - a principal residency grant program and a district "grow your own" teacher development grant program.
+- Effective and efficient management, including: - o collecting and analyzing information - o making decisions and managing time - o supervising student discipline and managing behavior - Recognizing early warning indicators that a student may be at risk of dropping out of school; - Integrating technology into campus curriculum and instruction; and - Educating diverse student populations, including: - o students with disabilities, including mental health disorders - o students who are educationally disadvantaged - o students of limited English proficiency - o students at risk of dropping out of school - 5.
+Data and Consultation (ESEA section 2101(d)(2)(K)): Describe how the State will use data and ongoing consultation as described in ESEA section 2102(d)(3) to continually update and improve the activities supported under Title II, Part A. - The state will annually support the creation of LEA equity plans, working with the state's 20 regional education service centers to facilitate the LEA process for continuous improvement in equitable access and use the results from LEA equity plans to determine the most pursued equity improvement strategies by LEAs so that Title II, Part A state activity funds may be used to support the implementation of those strategies. - 6.
+Teacher Preparation (ESEA section 2101(d)(2)(M)): Describe the actions the State may take to improve preparation programs and strengthen support for teachers, principals, or other school leaders based on the needs of the State, as identified by the SEA.

-TEA also collects data and feedback from teachers, principals, principal supervisors, and other central administrators twice annually on the impact and effect of teacher and principal appraisal systems, the effectiveness of the professional development generated from them, and on improvements to both appraisal process and professional development opportunities for teacher, principals, and their appraisers.

-Finally, Agency staff engage in monthly meetings with representatives of superintendents, teachers, principals, special education administrators, instructional support specialists, and parents for consultation and feedback on activities and work supported under Title II, Part A as well as other federal and state program areas.

-6. Teacher Preparation (ESEA section 2101(d)(2)(M)): Describe the actions the State may take to improve preparation programs and strengthen support for teachers, principals, or other school leaders based on the needs of the State, as identified by the SEA.